damian-sketch/textr/README.md

 ## Implemented Features

-### Login and Logout
+### Signup, Login and Logout

-Users can login and view conversations adn logout once done
+Users can create an account, login and view conversations and logout once done

 ### Group chat
 Users can send and receive chats in groups